Casssin/Pathfinding/README.md

 # Pathfinding
 A bad C++ pathfinding algorithm using SDL2

-Press 1 to use Dijkstra's Algorithm to guarantee the shortest path Press 2 to use A* pathfinding algorithim to guarantee the shortest path (still buggy)
+Press 1 to use Dijkstra's Algorithm to guarantee the shortest path <br>
+Press 2 to use A* pathfinding algorithim to guarantee the shortest path (still buggy)

 Controls: <br>